 Your Solution: You may be able to find and tighten the loose part yourself.
 Otherwise, call in a professional.
 A loose part often will create a lot of harm to your system over time.

 Do not ignore it.
 Different or odd sounds coming from your air conditioner are often clear signs that something is wrong.
 It is often advisable to even turn off your system if you hear concerning sounds.
 While there are many problems that only require a quick and easy fix, there are others that are more serious and even potentially dangerous to you and your family.

 Call Tiger Heating & Air at (361) 852-4450 and let us know what you are hearing.

 We will be happy to come out and check your system.
 You will have peace of mind in knowing that an experienced AC repair technician has correctly found the problem and made sure no other serious problems exist.
 You will have an air conditioner working – and sounding – back to normal.

 Getting even minor problems fixed right away can save you money in the long run.
 You may even see your energy bills going down.
 When your system is not working properly, it is having to work harder to keep your home cool.
 Getting small AC issues fixed or your HVAC system tuned-up will have your system operating at peak efficiency.
 Not only that, but by getting needed repairs done right away means you will avoid, or at least put off, more costly repairs or even needing to get your AC system replaced.

 It is always possible, although not likely, you have an air conditioner that is beyond repair.
-What you may find is that while the noisy problem can be fixed, it might not really be worth it.

 There are several reasons a repair is not the right choice: